 - Fast account opening process – get started in as little as four business days

-– No minimum monthly balance requirement so you can keep your costs down
+- No minimum monthly balance requirement helps save costs

 - Global presence in over 60 countries and territories worldwide

-When it comes to banking options for your Singapore trading business, Citibank is a great choice.
+When it comes to banking options for your Singapore trading business, Citibank is considered a rather beneficial choice.
 It has a lot of experience with all sorts of unique business profiles, so it knows how to best work with trading businesses.

 Additionally, its registration fee and initial deposit are both low, and there’s no minimum monthly balance requirement.
 Plus, transfers in and out of the account are generally limited to just S$25 each.
 All these factors make Citibank an excellent option for your Singapore trading company.

 DBS is another excellent banking option for your Singapore trading business.
-It has a lot of experience with all sorts of unique business profiles, so it knows how to best work with trading businesses.
+Due to its experience working with all kinds of unique business profiles, it knows how to handle trading businesses effectively.

-Additionally, its registration fee and initial deposit are both low, and there’s no minimum monthly balance requirement.
-It also has a comprehensive platform that grants comprehensive oversight into your finances; keeps track of expenses, and more.
+Additionally, DBS’s registration fee and initial deposit are both low, and there’s no minimum monthly balance requirement.
+You can also keep track of expenses with its comprehensive platform, which grants complete oversight of your finances.

-Plus, transfers in and out of the account are generally limited to just S$25 each.
-All these factors make DBS an excellent option for your Singapore trading company.
+Moreover, incoming and outgoing transfers are generally limited to S$25 each.
+All these factors make DBS the fitting option for your enterprise in Singapore.

-When you are looking to open a business bank account in Singapore, there are certain things you can do to secure your chance of opening a corporate bank account.
-The first is to have all of the required documents ready and organized.
-This will help the process move along more quickly and smoothly.
+To increase your chances of opening a corporate bank account in Singapore, there are certain things you can do.
+The first thing is to have all of the required documents ready and organized.

 The next step is to make sure that you have a good relationship with your banker.
 Building a positive relationship with your banker will go a long way in securing approval for your account.